 The Bill empowers the EPA to give forestry classifications to areas of land in order to make it easier for interested persons to determine their potential eligibility, obligations, and liabilities in relation to land and the NZ ETS.
 The EPA is also empowered to amend the forestry classifications.
 The forestry classifications will be publicly available and persons may rely on the classifications when deciding whether to invest in land or enter into the NZ ETS.
-The Bill provides that the EPA is not liable for anything that results in a forestry classification being incorrect or based on, or affected by, something that is incorrect or that has materially changed.
-This is required in order to ensure that the EPA can publish forestry classifications without risk of legal action being taken against it.
+The Bill provides that the EPA is not liable for anything that results in a forestry classification being incorrect or based on, or affected by, something that is incorrect or that has materially changed, provided that the EPA calculations were made in good faith.
+This is required in order to ensure that the EPA can publish forestry classifications without risk of legal action being taken against if

 The Bill allows forestry participants to submit to the EPA 'raw data' before their emissions return is due and empowers the EPA to use the data to calculate the participant's emissions and removals and liabilities or entitlements.
 The participant can then choose to use the EPA's calculations in their emissions return.
 This is designed to make the emissions return requirements easier for participants as they will not need to undertake the calculations themselves.
-The Bill provides that the EPA is not liable for anything that results from its calculations and the calculations do not affect the participant's obligations under the Act (for example, to submit an accurate emissions return).
+The Bill provides that the EPA is not liable for anything that results from its calculations and the calculations do not affect the participant's obligations under the Act (for example, to submit an accurate emissions return), provided the EPA gave the classifications in good faith.
 This is required to ensure that the participant is still liable if they provide incorrect raw data to the EPA that results in the calculations being incorrect.
 This will also enable the EPA to use its existing powers to amend an emissions return if it is satisfied that the information is incorrect (which may result in the participant having to surrender or repay units under the existing provisions in the Act) without incurring any liability.